Who is the author of CodeBreakers® and what is their experience?

 Will my student engage with CodeBreakers® programme?

-Students have used this programme for 1:1 tuition and repeatedly attended lessons and had fun!
+Students have used this programme for 1:1 tuition and have repeatedly attended lessons and had fun!
 There are lots of games to engage younger students.

 The programme can be adapted for older students, with less emphasis on play, although even our older students love a game of bingo!
 As there are no pictures, this removes the stigma of ‘additional support’ which stops some older students engaging in some programmes.